bigianb/jbgda/Readme.md

 has sub-meshes for both the interior exploding powder keg and also various amounts of gold coins.
 During gameplay the engine will select one interior to display.

+### Credits

+The LWJGL Vulkan code is from https://github.com/lwjglgamedev/vulkanbook